-- The DSL and our Deputy and named designated persons will always be available during school hours for staff to discuss any safeguarding concerns.
-The headteacher will arrange adequate and appropriate cover for out of hour's activities; - The DSL, Deputy and named designated persons will ensure that staff are supported during the referrals processes; and - The DSL, Deputy and named designated persons will support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support.
+- The DSL and our Deputies will always be available during school hours for staff to discuss any safeguarding concerns.
+The headteacher will arrange adequate and appropriate cover for out of hour's activities; - The DSL and our Deputies will ensure that staff are supported during the referrals processes; and - The DSL and our Deputies will support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support.